Thousand Talents Plan

-Evaluations of the programs efficacy and impact have been mixed.
-Although the program has successfully attracted top international talent to China, its efficacy in retaining these talented individuals has been questioned, with many of the most talented scientists willing to spend short periods in China but unwilling to abandon their tenured positions at major Western universities.
-A study published in 2023 found that the Young Thousand Talents program has been successful in recruiting high-caliber academic talent whose publication of scientific papers outperforms their peers.
 Law enforcement and counterintelligence agencies in the United States, Australia, Canada, and other countries have raised concerns about the program as a vector for intellectual property theft and espionage.

 Background

-Many Chinese students often go abroad for advanced studies and the vast majority of whom decide to remain abroad after their studies.
+According to data from the U.S. Department of Energy's Oak Ridge Institute for Science and Education, 92 percent of Chinese who received a science or technology Ph.D. in the U.S. in 2002 were still in the U.S. in 2007.
 To reverse this trend and to build the size and prestige of China's university system, the central government of China recognized the need and turned to attracting overseas Chinese and top foreign-born talent from the world's best universities.

 The Thousand Talent program is the most prominent of China's more than 200 talent recruitment programs.
 It grew out of the "Talent Superpower Strategy" of the 17th National Congress of the Chinese Communist Party (CCP) in 2007.
 The CCP Central Committee and State Council of the People's Republic of China elevated the program in 2010 to become the top-level award given through China's National Talent Development Plan to strengthen innovation and international competitiveness within China.
 In 2019, the program was re-branded as the "National High-end Foreign Experts Recruitment Plan."
 The CCP's United Front Work Department's Western Returned Scholars Association is the official representative body for program participants.

 China also administers a "Young Thousand Talents" program as a "youth" branch of the Thousand Talents Plan.
 It focuses on the recruitment of early career STEM scholars.

 Previous attempts to attract foreign scientific talent through a decentralized network of approximately 600 "talent recruitment stations" worldwide had been largely ineffective at convincing top researchers to leave developed countries permanently.